mautic/mautic-documentation/pages/09.contacts/03.manage-segments/docs.en.md

 ![Screenshot showing segement category](segment-category.png)

 You can use `Category` to add new categories of type 'segment'.
-When listing the segments it is also possible to filter and sort segments them based on their categories.
+When listing the segments it is also possible to filter and sort them based on their categories.

 ### Publish status